geoschem/gcpy/docs/source/Six-Panel.rst

 Calling sequence
 ================

-Make sure that you :ref:`specified the proper Matplotlib backend
+Make sure that you have :ref:`specified the proper Matplotlib backend
 <mpl-backend>` for  your system.
 Then run the example with:

 .. code-block:: console

    $ python -m gcpy.examples.plotting.plot_comparisons \
      --ref   /path/to/ref/diagnostic/or/restart/file \
-     --dev   /path/to/ref/diagnostic/or/restart/file \
+     --dev   /path/to/dev/diagnostic/or/restart/file \
      --var   variable-name-to-plot \
      --level level-to-plot